tam8to/secondary/readme.md

 Testing.
+Setting up separate BitBucket and GitHub access on one computer.
-Setting up separate BitBucket and GitHub access on same computer.
+Setting up separate BitBucket and GitHub access on another different computer.